Nerodime River: Development strategies and protection

 This phenomenon is attractive for researchers and visitors and has great importance to education, science and tourism.
 The western part of the city offers ideal conditions for the formation of public green spaces (parks), for the development of tourism and recreation.
-Branch of Nerodimka River enters within the city, extensive recreational area that is also available to residents of Ferizaj bifurcation area, waterfall and the merger of the two rivers.
+Branch of Nerodime River enters within the city, extensive recreational area that is also available to residents of Ferizaj bifurcation area, waterfall and the merger of the two rivers.

-The NNerodimka rodime drains an area of 229 km2 itself, and it is not navigable.
+The Nerodime drains an area of 229 km2 itself, and it is not navigable.